 Canada exports one billion dollars worth of lobster annually making it their most valuable fishery.
-Lobster pots are lost primarily due to gear conflicts with neighbouring marine industries, and to a lesser extent to storms and gear conflicts among fishermen.
-These derelict 'ghost' pots continue to fish across lobster grounds.
+Lobster pots are lost primarily due to gear conflicts with neighbouring marine industries, and to a lesser extent to storms and gear conflicts among fishers.
+These derelict 'ghost' pots continue to fish across lobster grounds, damaging lobster stocks and other forms of marine life as well as impacting on fishers’ livelihoods.
 On Canada's east coast, the salmon aquaculture industry and commercial shipping industry are most commonly involved in fishing gear conflicts.
 In addition to ghost fishing, the ropes pose an entanglement risk to marine animals such as whales and turtles.
-These traps also cause damage to other vessels, with each dry docking costing hundreds of thousands of dollars in addition to lost revenue.
+These traps also cause damage to other vessels, with each dry-docking costing hundreds of thousands of dollars in addition to lost revenue.

-From 2008-2015, Fundy North Fishermen’s Association (FNFA) has been conducting a ghost trap retrieval project.
-Two main areas have been identified as areas of high gear loss: Saint John Harbour (an industrial port and key fishing ground) and Head Harbour Passage at the mouth of the Bay of Fundy (an important whale habitat, prime fishing ground, and area of intensive salmon aquaculture activity).
+From 2008-present, Fundy North Fishermen’s Association (FNFA) has been conducting a ghost gear retrieval project.
+Two main areas were identified as areas of high gear loss: Saint John Harbour (an industrial port and key fishing ground) and Head Harbour Passage at the mouth of the Bay of Fundy (an important whale habitat, prime fishing ground, and area of intensive salmon aquaculture activity).

-Over the past seven years, Fundy North has undertaken a large ghost trap retrieval programme in Saint John Harbour and Head Harbour Passage, retrieving over 1,000 lost traps and other marine debris.
+Over the past ten years, Fundy North has undertaken a large ghost gear retrieval program in Saint John Harbour and Head Harbour Passage.
 Some of the traps retrieved were up to 20 years old.
-The ghost gear was retrieved using special grapnels designed by fishermen and operated from fishing vessels.
+The ghost gear was retrieved using the expert skills of fishers with grapnels that they designed specifically for this work and operated from their fishing vessels.

-FNFA has retrieved over 1000 lost lobster traps since the programme started.
-Their ghost trap clean-up programme led to them becoming the first ever recipient of the Gulf of Maine Council Marine Environment Industry Award in 2009 for their efforts in Saint John Harbour.
+FNFA has retrieved over 1000 lost lobster traps, 23,726 feet of rope, 692 metres of cable, 76 buoys, and 25 metres of chain since the program started.
+Their ghost gear clean-up program led to them becoming the first ever recipient of the Gulf of Maine Council Marine Environment Industry Award in 2009 for their efforts in Saint John Harbour.

-Lost fishing gear is lost income to fishermen.
+Lost fishing gear is lost income to fishers.
 They must pay for new gear and they lose the revenue that trap would have generated if it fished the whole season.
 Also, ghost gear can kill target and non-target organisms indiscriminately leading to lower populations of commercial species.
-There is no incentive for fishermen to lose gear.
-Unlike other jurisdictions, lobster fishermen in the Canadian Bay of Fundy more often than not work collaboratively and even organise themselves to set gear in straight lines in the most heavily fished areas, in order to reduce gear loss.
+There is no incentive for fishers to lose gear.
+Unlike other jurisdictions, lobster fishers in the Canadian Bay of Fundy more often than not work collaboratively and even organize themselves to set gear in straight lines in the most heavily fished areas, in order to reduce gear loss.

 Ghost gear begets more ghost gear.
-Fundy North fishermen have found that when a lobster trap is lost it has a tendency to move around and will snag active fishing gear.
+Fundy North fishers have found that when a lobster trap is lost, it has a tendency to move around and will snag active fishing gear.
 Some of the ghost gear was retrieved as huge snarls that clearly started with one lost trap catching more traps each season creating a big snarl.
-Once these big snarls are cleaned up, fishermen report that they don’t lose nearly as much gear anymore.
+Once these big snarls are cleaned up, fishers report that they don’t lose nearly as much gear anymore.

-Regulations allowing fishermen to participate in a regular clean-up day at the end of each fishing season can be much more effective than expensive ghost gear retrieval projects.
+Regulations allowing fishers to participate in a regular clean-up day at the end of each fishing season can be much more effective than expensive ghost gear retrieval projects.

 Convenient and inexpensive disposal facilities for old fishing gear are vital to ghost gear prevention.
-This, coupled with education campaigns for fishermen, can nearly eradicate disposal at sea.
-In the Bay of Fundy, fishermen used to regularly discard their old fishing gear and even garbage at sea.
-But after several awareness campaigns and studies, this practice is very uncommon now and there is considerable peer pressure from other fishermen to bring all garbage ashore.
+This, coupled with education campaigns for fishers, can nearly eradicate disposal at sea.
+In the Bay of Fundy, fishers used to regularly discard their old fishing gear and even garbage at sea.
+But after several awareness campaigns and studies, this practice is very uncommon now and there is considerable peer pressure from other fishers to bring all garbage ashore.

 The most difficult part of the problem is engaging neighbouring marine industries that operate among fixed fishing gear.
-When a whale becomes entangled in fishing gear, it is traced back to a fishery or a fisherman, never to the vessel that fouled the gear.
+When a whale becomes entangled in fishing gear, it is difficult (if not impossible) to know whether the gear was active or lost when the whale became entangled.
+This gear is then traced back to a fishery or a fisher, never to the vessel that fouled the gear.
 It can be difficult to convince neighbouring industries to change their practices or routes to avoid fishing gear.
 Increasing global awareness of the ghost gear problem may help promote cooperation among sectors for the prevention and clean-up of ghost gear.